Scientific Name

 Watering: The best way to water H. telephium is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until it is dry before watering again.

 Fertilizing: Feed annually with a balanced fertilizer.
-Apply the fertilizer to the soil according to the package directions in spring as new growth appears.
+As new growth appears in spring, apply fertilizer to the soil according to the package directions.

 Repotting: Plants grown in containers require more care than those grown in gardens.
-Repot your H. telephium when it outgrows its current pot by moving it to a larger pot to hold the plant better.
+When your H. telephium outgrows its current pot, move it to a larger pot that will better hold the plant.
 Spring is the best time for repotting.
 Make sure the soil is dry before you begin.

 Propagation: This succulent can be grown from seeds, division, or stem cuttings.
 Sow the seeds in spring.
 Dividing your H. telephium is easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
 Propagate by stem cuttings in summer.